October 9, 2016; The Bulletin (Bend, OR)

 Everett said as tensions between him and his wife and the new board members continued, he decided that their ownership of the ranch and much of the equipment there could be used as leverage to force them out.
 The organization has been on a month-to-month lease since the first of the year, he said, and he felt if he threatened to end the lease, he’d be able to push the board to change direction.

-Nonprofit Quarterly readers are well versed in the double-edged sword of dealing with passionate founders from the many articles on the subject.
+Nonprofit Quarterly readers are well versed in the double-edged sword of dealing with passionate founders from the many articles on the subject NPQ has run in its nonprofit newswire.
 Founder’s syndrome can rear its ugly head in many ways—much like the proverbial volunteer who will love the organization to death, founders are sometimes guilty of being resistant to changes like modernizing operational and financial procedures because “we’ve always done things this way.”

 As the tale of woe goes, employees and volunteers are often pitted against each other as the fight plays out.
 In this scenario, the board tapped out rather quickly.
 According to a statement on the nonprofit’s website, the veterinarian, president, vice president, treasurer, secretary, and communications director all resigned from the board effective October 3, 2016, citing irreconcilable differences.